activecm/rita-legacy/Readme.md

 ###Contributing

-Want to get help?
+Want to help?
 We'd love that!
 Here are some ways to get involved ranging in difficulty from easiest to hardest.

 1. Run the software and tell us when it breaks.
 We're happy to recieve bug